apfernandes/storyboard-less/README.md

 This is just my personal choice.
 I like to (think) I control, as much as possible, what my code is doing (the reality is has many points of view).

+Not following Apple path of using Storyboards might have some undesired consequences.
+However, not even one of the APPS that I have put on the APP store has used Storyboards (and I did work on some complex ones), so this not a hard limitation.

+Do not follow these steps on and exiting Xcode project, use them only when creating a blank project from scratch.

 This guide has been updated to Xcode Version 14.2.